 Grub Loading Error 15: If Grub Loading Error 15 is bothering you, you need to make sure that the kernel file exists on your computer.
 To find out the exact kernel name you need to shut down your PC and then boot it from the Live CD.
 Then mount /boot on your partition, and then do the following: cd /boot | ls

 Grub Loading Error 17: If you are encountering the Grub Loading Error 17, you should ensure that your root(x,y) settings are right in your Grub.conf.
-You could use a distribution CD or Live CD to set up Grub as shown below. (h0,0) means the first hard drive and the first partition on that drive.
+You will need a distribution CD or Live CD to set up Grub as shown below, where (h0,0) means the first hard drive and the first partition on that drive.